nborsato/petitRADTRANS/docs/_build/html/_sources/index.rst.txt

 This documentation webpage currently contains an installation guide, a tutorial, a first code documentation, and an implemented retrieval example for mock JWST emission and transmission spectra.
+Also, we give a tutorial on how to calculate opacities that may be missing from our database.

 .. toctree::
    :maxdepth: 2